Schools close Monday, Tuesday due to winter storm - Mississippi's Best Community Newspaper

 Schools close Monday, Tuesday due to winter storm

-NATCHEZ — Some area schools are closing Monday and Tuesday due to winter storm conditions making it unsafe to travel.
+NATCHEZ — Area schools are closing Monday and Tuesday due to winter storm conditions making it unsafe to travel.

 “NASD will move to 100% virtual instruction for Monday, February 15 through Tuesday, February 16,” Tony Fields, Public Engagement Coordinator for Natchez-Adams School District, said in an email Sunday.